REMOVING A SCREWED-ON LATHE CHUCK - some hints and tips...Fitting a new chuck--see the advice here

-If none of the above methods work I'm afraid to say that the only option left is to remove the chuck from the backplate (they normally bolt on) and then machine the backplate off.
+If none of the above methods work I'm afraid to say that the only option left is to remove the chuck from the backplate (they normally bolt on) and then machine the backplate off the spindle.
 The chuck will be secured to its backplate by three or more bolts; remove these and prise the chuck off - if the chuck is a close fit on the backplate (as it should be) it will be necessary to get something into the interface between them).
-With the chuck removed the backplate can now be turned off, though extreme care is necessary when doing this - especially, of course, when you get close to the spindle thread.
-Having just exposed the thread crests on the spindle it will be necessary to "pick" the material out with a sharp, preferably hardened pointer.
+With the chuck removed, the backplate can now be turned off, though extreme care is necessary when doing this - especially, of course, when you get close to the spindle thread.
+Having just exposed the thread crests on the spindle, it will be necessary to carefully "pick" the material out with a sharp, preferably hardened pointer.

 To prevent this happening again make sure that: